hablullah/go-sampa/README.md

 ## Accuracy

+> Disclaimer: I'm not an astronomer or physicist.
+I'm just an amateur with some interests toward celestial bodies.

-This package has been compared to several other apps e.g. [Accurate Times][accut], [Time and Date][timedate] and [Sunrise Sunset Calendars][ssc], and I've found that the results are accurate to within a minute.
+This package has been compared to several other apps i.e. [Time and Date][timedate], [Sunrise Sunset Calendars][ssc] and [Accurate Times][accut].
+I've found that the results are accurate to within a minute.
 So, while the results of this package is in seconds, don't expect it to be exactly accurate to seconds, and instead it should be treated as rounding suggestions.

+Between the three comparison apps that I mentioned before, I mostly use [Accurate Times][accut] as baseline since it's used in official capacity (to some extend) by Jordan and Indonesia.
+You can check the comparison result between this package and Accurate Times in spreadsheets in `doc` directory.

+For most days, the differences is only in seconds.
+However, for some days you will see that there are days where the difference suddenly spiked compared to previous days.
+This can be seen for Sunrise in Tromso at 17th May 2022 and Moon transit in Jakarta at 24th February 2022.

+I'm not sure what is the reason, but one of the possibility is because the difference in algorithm between this package and Accurate Times (which uses VSOP87).
+Fortunately, our results are correct when compared with [Time and Date][timedate], so hopefully this package should be good enough to use.

+## Additional Notes

-While calculating rise and set time, this package will use your elevation as one of the calculation parameter.
+While calculating rise and set time, this package will uses your elevation as one of the calculation parameter.
 If it's very high, it can affect the times by a couple of minutes thanks to atmospheric refraction.
+Thanks to this, most apps that I know decided to set elevation to zero, which means every locations will be treated as located in sea level.

+Since we are talking about rise and set time, apparently there are no algorithms that could exactly calculate when the Sun will [rise][when-rise] and [set][when-set], and I assume it's the same for the Moon.
+With that said, please note that the calculated rise and set time might not be accurate to the reality.

-Finally, this package doesn't account to Daylight Saving Team, so adjust your timezone accordingly.
+Finally, this package doesn't account to Daylight Saving Team (which personally I believe is useless and should be discarded), so adjust your timezone accordingly.

 ## Resources